-This certificate program for registered nurses focuses on development of a leadership style and skills set, fiscal and organizational management, strategic planning, integrated quality outcomes measurement, organizational structures, marketing, and management of human resources within organizations.
+This certificate program for registered nurses focuses on development of a leadership style and skills set essential for individuals in or seeking administrative roles, including: fiscal and organizational management, strategic planning, integrated quality outcomes measurement, organizational structures, marketing, and management of human resources within organizations.
 The program provides the student with information and strategies to problem solve, make decisions, resolve conflict and operationalize the mission and goals of the healthcare delivery system.